How to desensitise a reactive dog

 Reactive dogs are responding to an emotional stimulus.
 You need to be smarter than your dog and predict when the trigger might occur so that you can ensure your dog is safely on lead and kept at a distance away from the “scary thing” so that they can see it or hear it but not at such an intensity that they start to react.
 For example, you might take your dog to a park where there are dogs, but stay several metres away so that your dog is interested but remains composed.

 You should allow your dog to see or hear the trigger and then gain their attention, calling their name with a happy tone and rewarding them when they look at you/disengage from the trigger.
-Use a reward that is highly reinforcing to your dog, such as a small piece of cheese or hot dog, a game or a throw of the ball (where safe to release your dog).
+When training your dog, use a reward that is highly reinforcing, such as a small piece of cheese or hot dog, a game or a throw of the ball (where safe to release your dog).
 If they are unable to be called away, you may need to work at a greater distance.
 You should be constantly evaluating whether your dog is working comfortably (take a step forward) or visibly stressed (ease back a bit).
 Aim to have him working at a level where he is alert but not alarmed.
 Learn to watch his body language for signs of stress.
 Keep the reward rate high in the early stages of training and transition to sporadic rewards over time.

 3. Repetition and generalisation

 Repeat this positive exposure exercise often.
-Short sessions of 5 to 10 minutes a day will yield the best results.
+Short sessions of 5 to 10 minutes a day will yield the best dog obedience results.
 With repeated exposure under your dog’s stress threshold followed by generous rewards, he will begin to think that the “scary thing” is not so scary after all, but rather a predictor of yummy treats and play time with their favourite human!
-Dogs do not generalise concepts well, so train in many and varied locations (unless the trigger only occurs in one location).
+Dogs do not generalise concepts well, so be sure to train them in many and varied locations (unless the trigger only occurs in one location).

 Try to minimise uncontrolled exposure to the trigger during the desensitisation process.
 That may mean you temporarily stay off bicycle routes, only venture out on lead, or put up a “do not knock” sign.

-For dog-reactive dogs, we recommend your local dog obedience club, where you can attend regularly for low cost.
+For dog-reactive dogs, we recommend your local dog obedience training class, where you can attend regularly for low cost.
 If you are in Brisbane, you could enquire with Metropolitan Dog Obedience Club or Teamwork Dog Obedience.

 A final note